Polycystic kidney disease in cats (PKD): A deeper look

 Can all cat breeds get PKD?

-PKD can theoretically occur in any cat breed, but is more common in certain breeds such as Persians, Himalayans, British Shorthairs and Exotic Shorthairs.
+PKD can theoretically occur in any cat breed, but is more common in certain breeds such as Persians, Himalayans, British Shorthairs, and Exotic Shorthairs.
 Genetic testing can help identify carriers in breeding populations to minimize the spread of the disease.

 Is there a cure for PKD in cats?